C2SM/c2sm.github.io/announcements/index.md

 The registration is now open (30 places available).
 Places will be confirmed on a first-come, first-served basis.

-More information about the workshop content and the registration form can be found [there](https://c2sm.ethz.ch/education/technical-training/climate-model-and-climate-data-workshop-for-impact-research.html#)
+More information about the workshop content and the registration form can be found on the [dedicated C2SM website page](https://c2sm.ethz.ch/education/technical-training/climate-model-and-climate-data-workshop-for-impact-research.html#)

 ---